TABLE OF CONTENTS

 What to Know About an SBA Loan

-The SBA doesn’t directly lend to small businesses.
-Instead, it backs the loans made through their partner lenders — such as banks, community development organizations and microlending institutions.
+While the SBA doesn’t directly lend to small businesses, it backs the loans made through their partner lenders — which could include banks, community development organizations, alternative lenders and microlending institutions.

-You can use Lender Match — a free tool on SBA’s website — to find participating SBA-approved lenders.
+You can use Lender Match — a free tool on the SBA’s website — to find participating SBA-approved lenders.
 You’ll likely be asked to produce a business plan, amount and use of funds, credit history, collateral and financial projection for the application process.

 Pros of SBA Loans

-- Thanks to SBA’s backing, small business owners can secure loans with lenders that would otherwise be reluctant to enter the small business market due to the higher risks.
+- Thanks to the SBA’s backing, small business owners can secure loans with lenders that would otherwise be reluctant to enter the small business market due to the higher risks.

 Cons of SBA Loans